 - To contest vigorously, by all lawful means, every encroachment upon the public's freedom to view.

 Reconsideration of Materials - Procedure

 Persons raising an objection to a book or other materials in the library collection will be offered the Request for Reconsideration of Materials form and asked to provide a written explanation of their objections, citing specifics from the material in question.
 The following actions will be taken:

-1. A copy of the form and the material in question will be sent to the Library Materials Manager in Collection Services.
+- A copy of the form and the material in question will be sent to the Collection Management Services Manager.

-2. A form letter shall be sent to the patron acknowledging receipt of the Request for Reconsideration within five business days of receipt by the Library Materials Manager.
+- A form letter shall be sent to the patron acknowledging receipt of the Request for Reconsideration within five business days of receipt by the Collection Management Services Manager.

-3. A team of four Library staff will convene and consider the request, evaluating the material based on circulation, awards and reviews, and make a decision about the work.
+- A minimum of four Library staff will convene and consider the request, evaluating the material based on content, circulation, awards and reviews, and make a decision about the work.

-4. The Library Materials Manager will write a response letter to the patron and submit it to the Library Director for review.
+- The Collection Management Services Manager will write a response letter to the patron and submit it to the Library Director for review.

-6. A copy of all Requests for Reconsideration, and associated correspondence shall be retained in the Library’s Public Services Department and Collection Services Department.
+- A copy of all Requests for Reconsideration, and associated correspondence shall be retained.